Symeon the Metaphrast: Devoted to Remembrance of God, Engrossed in His Love and in Unutterable and Boundless Longing for Him Monday, Jul 9 2012

 Symeon the Metaphrast (10th century?): Paraphrase of the Homilies St Makarios of Egypt, 1,13-15.
 Text from G.E.H.
 Palmer, Philip Sherrard, and Kallistos Ware (trans. and eds.)
 The Philokalia: The Complete Text, vol. 3 (Faber & Faber, London & Boston: 1979).

-John of Karpathos: It is Christ Himself that We Breathe Monday, Jan 23 2012
+John of Karpathos: It is Christ Himself that we breathe Monday, Jan 23 2012

 What is it that so distresses you?
 No stain is intrinsic.